N-BodyShop/flatiron-tests/README.md

 # flatiron-tests

-These are small test problems for gas simulations using Changa (or Gasoline) for the 2022 Flatiron N-Body Shop workshop
+These are small test problems for gas simulations using Changa (or Gasoline) for the 2022 Flatiron N-Body Shop workshop.

-AGORA             Low resolution AGORA galaxy IC with step 100 (100 Myr) output
+Includes simple python scripts for viewing the data in most cases.
+Python scripts usng pynbody to read the files.

 blob              test3 of Wengen (Agertz et al. 2007) cold blob in wind tunnel (low res)